vatpac-technology/sops/docs/aerodromes/procedural/albury.md

     <span class="hotline">**BLA** -> **AY ADC**</span>: "Via ARRAN1 Arrival, RXA6783”
     <span class="hotline">**AY ADC** -> **BLA**</span>: "RXA6783"

-The Standard Assignable level from BLA to AY ADC is `A080`, any other level must be prior coordinated.
+The standard assignable level from BLA to AY ADC is `A080`, any other level must be prior coordinated.